 Note: this briefing refers to personal privacy; journalists are also affected by the law on breach of confidence, which is often used to try to prevent publication of confidential material such as commercially sensitive information and leaked government reports.
-Data protection law also addresses privacy issues – and note that the introduction of the European Union’s General Data Protection Regulation, known as GDPR, will tighten the law in this area from May 2018.

 Privacy law is linked to Article 8 of the Human Rights Act 1998, which protects the right to respect for privacy and family life.